If You’re Considering Abdominoplasty…

 The decision to have tummy tuck surgery is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.

-Your plastic surgeon and/or staff will explain in detail the risks associated with surgery.
+Dr. Smith and/or staff will explain in detail the risks associated with surgery.

 You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo and any risks or potential complications.